 The best way to find your local Rezo cut specialist is to check out Rezo haircare’s Stylist Finder.

 Here you can search by city, town or postcode to find your nearest stylist.
-All stylists listed here will be Rezo cut certified which means that you’re guaranteed a quality cut.
+All stylists listed here are Rezo cut certified which means that you’re guaranteed a quality cut.

 Rezo Cut Transformations

-I hope this guide has given you a better insight into what the Rezo cut is and why it is one of the best curly haircuts on the market!
+I hope this guide gives you a better insight into what the Rezo cut is and why it is one of the best curly haircuts on the market!

 Don’t forget to follow Nubia on Instagram and good luck with your curly hair journey!